crizzy9/.dotfiles/SHORTCUTS.md

 S" - surround a pre visual selection with given character

 # mini.nvim - alignment and other things such as surround, splitjoin, jump2d

-## move to keymapings. might work to extend visual selection
-]m - move to next function
-[m - move to previous function
-]] - move to next class
-[[ - move to previous class

-# nvim tree
-Ctrl + i - open file as a temporary buffer

 # telescope